Китайцы из Tencent приобрели более половины акций разработчиков Path of Exile

 good leveling area.
 In fact, it sucks, things aren't worth the exp, and are

-very dangerous.
+.
 Bomb Tosses, monsters that will always outrun you, etc. I

 really reccomend against it.
 As much as I know I'm contributing to the